bl4ck44/Bspwm/kitty/share/doc/kitty/html/_sources/shell-integration.rst.txt

 no-prompt-mark
     Turn off marking of prompts.
 This disables jumping to prompt, browsing output of last command and click to move cursor functionality.
+    Note that for the fish shell this does not take effect, since fish always marks prompts.

 no-complete
     Turn off completion for the kitty command.
     Note that for the fish shell this does not take effect, since fish already comes with a kitty completion script.

+no-sudo
+    Do not alias :program:`sudo` to ensure the kitty terminfo files are available in the sudo environment.
+This is needed if you have sudo configured to disable setting of environment variables on the command line.
+    By default, if sudo is configured to allow all commands for the current user, setting of environment variables at the command line is also allowed.
+    Only if commands are restricted is this needed.

 More ways to browse command output